syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/context-menu.md

 ## Custom context menu items

-The Syncfusion ASP.NET Core Grid empowers you to enhance your user experience by incorporating custom context menu items into the default context menu.
+The Syncfusion ASP.NET MVC Grid empowers you to enhance your user experience by incorporating custom context menu items into the default context menu.
 These customized options enable you to tailor the context menu to meet the unique requirements of your application.

-To incorporate custom context menu items in the Syncfusion ASP.NET Core Grid, you can achieve this by specifying the [ContextMenuItems](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ContextMenuItems) property as a collection of `ContextMenuItemModel`.
+To incorporate custom context menu items in the Syncfusion ASP.NET MVC Grid, you can achieve this by specifying the [ContextMenuItems](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ContextMenuItems) property as a collection of `ContextMenuItemModel`.
 This allows you to define and customize the appearance and behavior of these additional context menu items according to your requirements.

 Furthermore, you can assign actions to these custom items by utilizing the [ContextMenuClick](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ContextMenuClick) event.
 This event provides you with the means to handle user interactions with the custom context menu items, enabling you to execute specific actions or operations when these items are clicked.